Advertising Disclosure

 Who is Trading 212?

-Trading 212 is a global online financial trading platform and multi-asset online broker based in London that provides investors with commission-free trading in global CFDs, forex, global stocks, and Exchange Traded Funds.
+Trading 212 is a global online financial trading platform and multi-asset online broker based in London that provides investors with commission-free trading in forex, global stocks, and Exchange Traded Funds.

 The zero-commission fee structure has helped cement its place as one of the most popular trading apps in the world.